adamhjk/foundry-tennisfel/README.md

 ## What's Included

-The module contains 100 converted resources from LegendKeeper, organized into four compendium packs:
+The module contains 80 converted resources from LegendKeeper, organized into two compendium packs:

-### Tennisfel Scenes
-Maps and environments including:
-- The Tennisfel Region Map
-- Location-specific maps with pins and notes

-### Tennisfel Actors
-Characters, NPCs, and creatures including:
-- Player characters
-- Important NPCs
-- Creatures and monsters
-- Each with full biography and portraits (where available)

-### Tennisfel Items
-Artifacts, equipment, and technology:
-- Magical artifacts
-- Technological items
-- Equipment with full descriptions

 ### Tennisfel Journal
 Extensive world documentation including:
+- **Characters & NPCs**: Player characters, important NPCs, and creatures with full biographies
+- **Items & Artifacts**: Magical artifacts, equipment, and technology
 - **Lore**: World mythology and legends
 - **History**: Timeline and historical events
 - **Geography**: Locations and settlements
 - **Organizations**: Factions and groups
+- **Adventures**: Campaign sessions and story arcs
 - **Procedures**: Game mechanics and guides
 - All with embedded images and cross-references

+### Tennisfel Scenes
+Maps and environments including:
+- The Tennisfel Region Map
+- Location-specific maps with pins and notes
+- 13 scenes ready for your game

 ## Features